Open Source · C++20 · GPL v3

 Built around how real terminal work happens.

-Four thematic areas.
+Six thematic areas.
 Each capability is present because the workflow that needs it is common in production engineering environments.

 SSH — The Killer Feature